Azadi Stadium

-Aryamehr (meaning "Light of the Aryans") was the title of the said Shah; it was renamed after the Iranian Revolution to Azadi (meaning "freedom" in Persian).
-It is the 2nd largest association football stadium in Western Asia.
+Aryamehr (meaning "Light of the Aryans") was the title of the Shah; it was renamed after the Iranian Revolution to Azadi meaning "freedom" in Persian).
+It is the largest association football stadium in Western Asia.
 It was built to host the 1974 Asian Games and has hosted the 1976 AFC Asian Cup.
 The stadium also hosted five finals of Asian Club Competitions: three finals of AFC Champions League in 1999, 2002 and 2018 and two finals of Asian Cup Winners' Cup in 1991 and 1993.
 Azadi Stadium also hosted WAFF Championship Tournament in 2004 and 2008.

 Because of the loud sound of vuvuzelas, similar to the sound of bees, the stadium is sometimes referred to as a "Bee swarm".

 Location

-The stadium is located in the West of Tehran, near Ekbatan district, and is easily accessible for most people living in the city.
-The stadium has two entrances.
-The West entrance is located on Ferdous street and the East entrance is on Farhangian street.
+The stadium is located in the West of Tehran, near Ekbatan district.